Hero image desktop Hero image mobile

 Australian red meat producers care passionately about the environment in which they raise their livestock.
 The reality is that their livelihoods depend on a thriving environment and healthy ecosystem.

-The Australian red meat industry is a major land user, which makes it particularly exposed to environmental risks such as global warming.
+The Australian red meat industry is a major land user, which makes it particularly exposed to environmental risks posed by global warming.
 That’s why Australian red meat producers are committed to creating a more sustainable industry by managing emissions and water use, increasing biodiversity, creating energy efficiencies, reducing waste and implementing environmentally sustainable land management practices.

 Australian farmers, like Smithfield Cattle Company, are enormously proud of the positive difference they have made in this area – and recognise the importance of continuing to improve, in order to leave a legacy for the future.